 - May support a lustrous blue tint, which may be unattractive to some people

 Standard Test Conditions (STC)

-Standard test conditions or STC is the compilation of some regular situations used to test a solar module or panel.
+Standard test conditions or STC is the compilation of regular situations used to test a solar module or panel.
 The solar panel must meet the criteria of all the regular test conditions.
 Why are these test conditions applied?

-This is to maintain the homogeneity amongst all the solar panels.
+This is to maintain homogeneity amongst all the solar panels.
 All solar panels undergo regular test conditions featuring a mutually agreed scale.
 Based on these tests, the performance is measured.

 These standard test conditions include: